spielhoelle/slides/data/cybersec.md

 # Secure Coding and SDLC

-- Secure coding practices <!-- .element: class="fragment" data-fragment-index="2" -->
+- Best practices for secure coding <!-- .element: class="fragment" data-fragment-index="2" -->
-- SDLC overview <!-- .element: class="fragment" data-fragment-index="3" -->
+- Overview of SDLC (Software Development Life Cycle) <!-- .element: class="fragment" data-fragment-index="3" -->
-- Salting and hashing <!-- .element: class="fragment" data-fragment-index="4" -->
+- Salting and hashing techniques <!-- .element: class="fragment" data-fragment-index="4" -->

+Speaker Notes:
+- Emphasize secure coding principles, like input validation and avoiding hard-coded secrets.
+- Introduce SDLC phases and how security can be integrated from planning to maintenance.
+- Explain the importance of salting and hashing, especially for passwords, to prevent attacks like rainbow tables.

 # DevOps and Security

-- Integration in CI/CD <!-- .element: class="fragment" data-fragment-index="2" -->
+- Integrating security in CI/CD pipelines <!-- .element: class="fragment" data-fragment-index="2" -->
-- Security in DevOps pipelines <!-- .element: class="fragment" data-fragment-index="3" -->
+- Enhancing security in DevOps workflows <!-- .element: class="fragment" data-fragment-index="3" -->
-- Practical examples <!-- .element: class="fragment" data-fragment-index="4" -->
+- Examples: Security tools and automation <!-- .element: class="fragment" data-fragment-index="4" -->
+- https://european-alternatives.eu/ <!-- .element: class="fragment" data-fragment-index="5" -->

+Speaker Notes:
+- Show how DevOps tools, like Jenkins or GitLab, can integrate security steps.
+- Discuss specific techniques, like secret management and dependency scanning.
+- Provide real-world examples of CI/CD security tools, such as Snyk or Aqua Security.

 # Security Testing

-- Static and dynamic analysis <!-- .element: class="fragment" data-fragment-index="2" -->
+- Introduction to static and dynamic analysis <!-- .element: class="fragment" data-fragment-index="2" -->
-- Penetration testing <!-- .element: class="fragment" data-fragment-index="3" -->
+- Penetration testing essentials <!-- .element: class="fragment" data-fragment-index="3" -->
-- Common tools<!-- .element: class="fragment" data-fragment-index="4" -->
+- Overview of commonly used tools <!-- .element: class="fragment" data-fragment-index="4" -->
+- https://www.clearview.ai/ <!-- .element: class="fragment" data-fragment-index="5" -->

+Speaker Notes:
+- Explain the difference between static analysis (code-level) and dynamic analysis (runtime).
+- Discuss the role of penetration testing in discovering security gaps.
+- List tools like SonarQube for static analysis and OWASP ZAP for dynamic testing.

 # Agile and Waterfall Methodologies

-- Secure software development <!-- .element: class="fragment" data-fragment-index="2" -->
+- Secure development within Agile <!-- .element: class="fragment" data-fragment-index="2" -->
-- Methodology comparison <!-- .element: class="fragment" data-fragment-index="3" -->
+- Comparing Agile vs Waterfall in security contexts <!-- .element: class="fragment" data-fragment-index="3" -->
-- Practical implications <!-- .element: class="fragment" data-fragment-index="4" -->
+- Practical implications of each methodology <!-- .element: class="fragment" data-fragment-index="4" -->

+Speaker Notes:
+- Describe how Agile’s iterative approach supports continuous security testing.
+- Contrast with Waterfall’s linear nature, highlighting benefits for high-risk environments.
+- Discuss how to adapt security practices based on methodology and project needs.

 # Secure Coding Practice

-- Advanced coding exercises (if else nesting) <!-- .element: class="fragment" data-fragment-index="2" -->
+- Advanced exercises in secure coding <!-- .element: class="fragment" data-fragment-index="2" -->
-- Python examples <!-- .element: class="fragment" data-fragment-index="3" -->
+- Secure code examples in Python <!-- .element: class="fragment" data-fragment-index="3" -->
-- GolfCode <!-- .element: class="fragment" data-fragment-index="4" -->
+- GolfCode challenge <!-- .element: class="fragment" data-fragment-index="4" -->
-- Reviewing secure code <!-- .element: class="fragment" data-fragment-index="5" -->
+- Code review for security <!-- .element: class="fragment" data-fragment-index="5" -->
+- If the cat is out of the bag https://joindeleteme.com/ <!-- .element: class="fragment" data-fragment-index="6" -->

+Speaker Notes:
+- Facilitate coding exercises that emphasize secure structures and error handling.
+- Provide Python examples illustrating secure programming techniques.
+- Introduce GolfCode (code golf for security) as a fun way to optimize secure code.
+- Discuss the importance of regular code reviews to catch security flaws early.

 # Using Security Testing Tools

-- Metasploit <!-- .element: class="fragment" data-fragment-index="2" -->
+- Introduction to Metasploit <!-- .element: class="fragment" data-fragment-index="2" -->
-- VMs <!-- .element: class="fragment" data-fragment-index="3" -->
+- Using VMs for safe testing environments <!-- .element: class="fragment" data-fragment-index="3" -->
-- Burp Suite <!-- .element: class="fragment" data-fragment-index="4" -->
+- Burp Suite for web application security <!-- .element: class="fragment" data-fragment-index="4" -->
-- ClamAV <!-- .element: class="fragment" data-fragment-index="5" -->
+- ClamAV for malware detection <!-- .element: class="fragment" data-fragment-index="5" -->

+Speaker Notes:
+- Brief overview of Metasploit for testing exploits in a controlled way.
+- Encourage using virtual machines for isolating tests.
+- Demonstrate how Burp Suite is used to secure web applications and perform vulnerability scans.
+- Introduce ClamAV as a simple, effective antivirus tool for DevOps environments.

 # Setting Up Secure CI/CD Pipelines

-- Integrating security in CI/CD <!-- .element: class="fragment" data-fragment-index="2" -->
+- Security considerations in CI/CD <!-- .element: class="fragment" data-fragment-index="2" -->
-- Using Jenkins, GitLab CI/CD, CircleCI <!-- .element: class="fragment" data-fragment-index="3" -->
+- Using Jenkins, GitLab CI/CD, CircleCI for secure deployments <!-- .element: class="fragment" data-fragment-index="3" -->
-- Practical guide <!-- .element: class="fragment" data-fragment-index="4" -->
+- Step-by-step guide for a secure CI/CD pipeline <!-- .element: class="fragment" data-fragment-index="4" -->

+Speaker Notes:
+- Discuss the concept of shifting security left in CI/CD.
+- Provide specific steps for securing builds, testing, and deployments in CI/CD.
+- Offer a practical guide, from setting up access controls to automating security scans.

 # Agile vs Waterfall

-- Methodology exercises <!-- .element: class="fragment" data-fragment-index="2" -->
+- Methodology-specific security exercises <!-- .element: class="fragment" data-fragment-index="2" -->
-- Practical comparisons <!-- .element: class="fragment" data-fragment-index="3" -->
+- Comparing Agile and Waterfall through hands-on scenarios <!-- .element: class="fragment" data-fragment-index="3" -->
-- Security considerations <!-- .element: class="fragment" data-fragment-index="4" -->
+- Key security considerations in each approach <!-- .element: class="fragment" data-fragment-index="4" -->

+Speaker Notes:
+- Facilitate exercises that show Agile’s iterative security integration vs. Waterfall’s planned checkpoints.
+- Use scenarios to help participants understand how each methodology impacts security.
+- Summarize which method to choose based on project type, emphasizing flexibility vs. structure.

 ### Wrap-Up and Q&A

-# Summarizing Key Takeaways

-- Review of main concepts
-- Highlighting important points
-- Reinforcing learning
+Speaker Notes:
+- Summarize each session highlight for reinforcement.
+- Reiterate key security practices, from SDLC to secure coding.
+- Encourage participants to review their practices and apply what they’ve learned.

 # Open Floor for Questions

+Speaker Notes:
+- Open the floor for questions and engage with participants’ thoughts.
+- Provide resources like OWASP, security blogs, and recommended tools.
+- Encourage participants to keep exploring security in development and DevOps practices.
-- Addressing queries
+- Address remaining queries
-- Providing additional resources
+- Suggest additional resources for further learning
+- Encourage continued learning and exploration

-- Encouraging further learning# Cloud Computing
+# Tomorrow: Cloud Computing

+Speaker Notes:
+- Mention cloud security as a follow-up topic for upcoming sessions.
+- Highlight the importance of understanding cloud infrastructure, access control, and compliance in cloud environments.